 - Should be in the final year of Bachelor’s degree with the required percentage.

-- There is no age limit for CAT exam.
+- There is no age limit for the CAT exam.
 So, anyone can appear for CAT.

 CAT Eligibility Criteria for Final Year Students

-CAT Eligibility criteria is discussed in the table below for the final year students.
+CAT Eligibility criteria are discussed in the table below for the final year students.

-If you are a student of foreign origin and studying in the final year of your graduation or post-graduation, and aspiring to take CAT 2019, you can fill the CAT 2019 form.
-If one satisfies all the above-mentioned final year of UG or PG eligibility criteria, as notified by the conducting authority one can apply for the exam.
+If you are a foreign national and studying in the final year of your graduation or post-graduation, and aspiring to take CAT 2020, you can fill the CAT 2020 form.
+If one satisfies all the above-mentioned final year of UG or PG eligibility criteria they are eligible to apply for the exam.

 The following table provides the percentage share in the total number of seats for the CAT aspirants who are eligible to apply for reservation.
 NC in the table stands for Non-Creamy (NC) Layer.